Aisle5Oakland/aisle5oakland.github.io/_beermenu/67-Barebottle-GSW-IPA.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: " "
 long_desc: "Dubs are back in action, and our Galena-Simcoe-Warrior hazy IPA pairs perfectly with smothering defense and unrelenting 3-pointers.
-As you’d expect, this beer has the aroma of a champion (fruity & floral), smoothness of a veteran, and a perennial winner’s absence of bitterness."
+As you’d expect, this beer has the aroma of a champion (fruity & floral), smoothness of a veteran, and a perennial winner’s absence of bitterness. "

 ---